StrangeRanger/customized-unix-terminal/docs/index.md

 My custom terminal profile is a modified version of the Basic profile that comes pre-installed on macOS.
 To add it to your list of profiles, follow these steps:

-1. Download the terminal profile: <a href="Terminal%20Profiles/Basic%20%28Modified%29.terminal" download>Basic (Modified).terminal</a>
+1. Download the terminal profile: [Basic (Modified).terminal](Terminal%20Profiles/Basic%20%28Modified%29.terminal).
 2. Open a new terminal window.
 3. Import the profile:
       1. Go to **Preferences**.